ranzuh/KalevalaGPT/README.md

 # KalevalaGPT

 Training a GPT-like transformer to generate the next characters based on previous ones.
+The text is tokenized at the character level, with the first 90% of the Kalevala used for training and the last 10% for validation.

 ## Baseline Bigram language model

 The Bigram language model predicts the next character based on just the previous character.
-Training the model for 5000 iterations scores a 2.462 cross-entropy loss on the validation set.
+Training the model for 5000 iterations on the first scores a 2.462 cross-entropy loss on the validation set.

 ```zsh
 % python bigram_model.py